Divyanshu422/Learning/SQL/sunBeamNoteSheet.md

 # Lecture 2:

 - Promopt to open the Mysql client in the terminal:
-  - `mysql -u root -p`: is used to log into the MySQL client using the root user account.
+  - `mysql -u ${username} -p`: is used to log into the MySQL client using the root user account.
+    - mysql -u root -p
   - password: 123456789 in my case

 ![Meaning of the command](./Images/1.LoginCommand.png)